When is a New Homeowner Liable for Property Tax in Texas?

 What are Property Taxes?

-If you’re a first-time homebuyer in Texas you may be wondering, what are property taxes and what makes Texas property taxes different from other states?
+If you’re a first-time homebuyer in Texas, you may wonder, what are property taxes, and what makes Texas property taxes different from other states?
 Property tax is the annual amount paid by property owners based on the value of their residential property or business.
 In Texas, the property tax is used to help pay for schools, streets, roads, police, fire protection, and other local services.
 Learn more about the Texas property tax process.

 When do You Start Paying Property Taxes on Your New Home?